Nicell/nick.winans.io/src/blog/ecommerce-automations/index.md

 Once a customer gets to Discord, they can create a post in our help forum.
 When they do this, they're greeted by an AI bot that has our entire documentation as a system prompt.[^5] While the AI bot does not resolve all submissions, it provides instant acknowledgment and starts the support process.

-Mike and Jack monitor the Discord and will help how they can, but often the technical questions aren't in their wheel house.
+Mike and Jack monitor the Discord and will help how they can, but often the technical questions aren't in their wheelhouse.
 Other community members graciously help out, otherwise the questions will be forwarded to me, and I'll help as soon as I can.

 ### NotebookLM